Types of Endocrine Disorders

 Endocrinology is the branch of medicine that focuses on endocrine glands and hormones in the body.
 Hormones regulate many bodily functions; however, when a hormone imbalance occurs, it can have a variety of effects on the body.
-The Endocrinology Clinic at UI Health UI Health offers comprehensive services and treatments for patients that suffer from hormonal imbalances.
-We provide treatment options for many types of endocrine and metabolic disorders, including:
+The Diabetes Center & Endocrinology Clinic at UI Health offers comprehensive services and treatments for patients that suffer from hormonal imbalances and endocrine disorders,.
+We provide treatment options for many types of metabolic and endocrine disorders, including:

 Adrenal glands, located on top of the kidneys, produce various hormones.
 Adrenal insufficiency occurs when the adrenal glands do not produce sufficient amounts of steroid hormones — primarily cortisol, which regulates sodium conservation, potassium secretion, and water retention.